 Once the screen turns black completely, press and hold the Side button again until you see the Apple logo.
 After doing this, try to pair your iPhone and Bluetooth gadget again.

-Another step that may solve the iPhone not connecting to Bluetooth problem is to forget the device and pair it again.
+Usually, your iPhone or iPad will automatically pair with Bluetooth accessories when detect them.
+When iPhone is not connecting to a Bluetooth accessory, another step that may solve the problem is to forget the device and pair it again manually from Settings.
 Follow the simple steps below:

 On your iPhone, go to Settings > Bluetooth, then you will find a list of Bluetooth devices.

-Find the one you can't connect with and click on the "i" button, then tap on "Forget This Device".
+Find the one you can't connect with and click on the "i" icon, then tap on "Forget This Device".

-After that, pair the Bluetooth device and your iPhone again to have a try.
+After that, pair the Bluetooth device and your iPhone again.
+You will see "Connected" when pairing is done.

 When experiencing iPhone Bluetooth not working problem, and nothing seems to fix, you can try to reset network settings.
-Please note that all your Bluetooth connections will be removed and you'll need to add those again.
+Please note that all your Bluetooth connections and Wi-Fi networks will be removed and you'll need to add those again.